poonamkanase/FlipKart_Automation/README.md

-# Project Name - _Project Author (Change Me)_
+# Flipkart Automation - Poonam Knase

 ## Project Name and Description:
-A concise yet descriptive title and an overview of the project’s purpose.
+Automate various searches for items with conditions and get different result in console

 ## Installation Instructions:
 Clear steps to set up and run the project locally.